cuongpiger/cloud/vngcloud/vcontainer-storage-interface/stg/docs/04_demo_block.md

     - ReadWriteOnce  # MUST set this value, currently only support RWO
     resources:
       requests:
-        storage: 20Gi  # [3] The PVC size, CAN be changed, this value must be in the valid range of the proper volume type
+        storage: 20Gi  # [3] The PVC size, CAN be changed, this value MUST be in the valid range of the proper volume type
     storageClassName: my-storage-class  # MUST be same value with [1], not set this value will use default StorageClass

   ---